irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 Melee weapons now deal % damage - if your melee has 35 damage, it will deal 35% of enemy's health in one hit.
 Some enemies are exceptions to this rule.

 ### Skills/Perks
-You can check the "Skills Legend" picture on top of the skills section bellow, which summarizes skill rework information - if a skill was updated or not, and how significantly.
+Since amount of changes is too vast to sum up, you should check the "Skills Legend" picture on top of the skills section bellow, which summarizes skill rework information - if a skill was updated or not, and how significantly.
 Check out whatever you think might be interesting :)

 Most perks received minor updates to improve their design (mostly on DS difficulty), with only 3 perks gaining "major" updates.
 Go over general/neutral perk deck cards on the [perk](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md) page, since they apply to all perks.
 Additionaly, 3 new custom perks were added - "Brawler", "Speed Junkie" and "Guardian".